Federko/Unreal_Exercise/README.md

 Exercise 2:
 Starting with the C++ side scroller project, replace the dummy (character) with a pawn and take the inputs with it

+Exercise 3:
+Implements a new type of curve that supports FRotator